kosho-org/hls-46-plugin/README.md

 # Note and future work

+## Chunk size correction

+Real media files have different size of chunk.
+It has a negative effect on speed comparison.

+Due to TCP slow start,
+- Rapid movement scene (chunk) -> Big chunk size -> Transfer (TCP) speed is faster
+- Quiet movement scene (chunk) -> Small chunk size -> Transfer (TCP) speed is slower We need to correct them to fair speed comparison.

 ## Player side multi CDN

-We can use this plugin to choose any 2 media servers (or CDNs).
-We can use this plugin as a selector for 2 CDNs (e.g. akamai and cloudfront, https://aaa.cloudfront.net/hls/xxx.ts and  https://aaa.edgesuite.net/hls/xxx.ts)
+We can use this plugin to choose any 2 media servers (or CDNs) without any modification (e.g. akamai and cloudfront, https://aaa.cloudfront.net/hls/xxx.ts and  https://aaa.edgesuite.net/hls/xxx.ts)

 ## mode 0 (simple speed comparision)

-Currenlty, this mode only use W3C Resource Timing API to calculate speed.
-Probalbly, this mode will work on another media player like Video.js and so on.
+Currently, this mode only use W3C Resource Timing API to calculate speed.
+Probably, this mode will work on another media player like Video.js and so on.

 ## Safari iOS

 They do not support transferSize on Resource Timing API.
-We can not get file sizes to calcuate speeds.
+We can not get file sizes to calculate speeds.
 As a workaround, I added media-filesize.js like the following:
 - ts_size["cb000.ts"]=272036;
 - ts_size["cb001.ts"]=271284;
 - ts_size["cb002.ts"]=271284;

-I plan to implement a new feasure to get the file size using the internal code of hls.js without filesize.js
+I plan to implement a new feature to get the file size using the internal code of hls.js without filesize.js

 ## IPv6 native support